Why it happens

 For more information on poverty and child marriage, see our Economic Justice learning page.

-The 10 countries with the highest child marriage prevalence rates are either fragile or extremely fragile.
+The 10 countries with the highest child marriage prevalence rates are currently considered either fragile or extremely fragile.

 The prevalence of child marriage increases during crises, with a 20% rise reported in Yemen and South Sudan as a result of conflicts.